 Looking for reasons to start travelling ?
 In this blog, I have discussed my biggest travel inspiration reasons: travelling makes you confident, the world is changing, travelling is safe, and more!

-So if you’re looking reasons to invest in experiences not things, let’s read ahead!
+So if you’re looking for reasons to invest in experiences, not things, let’s read ahead!

 “So where are you off to, for the honeymoon?”
 I innocently inquired next.